Cog-Creators/Red-DiscordBot/docs/guide_trivia_list_creation.rst

 .. image:: .resources/trivia/trivia_author.png

-The following should be placed at the top of your file, replacing "Red" with your name:
+The following should be placed at the top of your file, replacing "Blue" with your name:

 .. code-block:: yaml

-    AUTHOR: Red
+    AUTHOR: Blue

 If there are multiple authors, we can separate them with commas.

 .. code-block:: yaml

-    AUTHOR: Red, Rojo, Rouge
+    AUTHOR: Blue, Rojo, Rouge

 ---------------------
 Questions and Answers